-• Figure 2-6.
-Addressing System Current Sources: Supply drive current to the X- and Y-drive lines.
-There are four current sources in the BSM packaged on one card: X-read, X-write, Y-read, and Y-write.
-Each current source has a transformer primary and secondary.
-The primary is driven by a transistor controlled by cycle timing (Figure 2-7).
-The secondary is the current source for the X- and Y-drive line drivers.
+Current Sources: Current sources supply drive current to the X and Y windings.
+There are four current sources in the BSM, packaged on one card (J2): X read, X write, Y read, and Y write.
+Each current source consists of a transformer secondary, the primary of which is driven by a transistor controlled by cycle timing (Figure 2-7).
+Notice that the transformer secondary is also the sink for the drive current.

-Gate and Selection System: Directs drive current to one X-drive line and one Y-drive line.
-The gate and selection system acts like a switch at each end of the drive lines to direct the current source drive current to one drive line (Figures 2-8 and 2-8A).
+Gate and Selection System: Directs drive current to a single X-line and a single Y-line.
+The gate and selection system acts like a switch at each end of the drive lines to direct the current source drive current to a single drive line (Figure 2-8).
+Address decoders select a pair of 'Gate Drivers' during the read cycle for X, and a pair for Y drive (Figure 2-7).
+During the write cycle, four different drivers are selected along with the X-write current source and the Y-write current source.
+These drivers, in conjunction with diodes in the drive lines to the array (Figure 2-9), direct the current in the reverse direction through the same Xand Y-drive lines.

-During the read cycle, address decoders select a read Hi driver and a read Lo driver for one X-drive line (Figure 2-7), and one read Hi driver and one read Lo driver for one Ydrive line.
-During the write cycle, the same address decoders select one write Hi driver and one write Lo driver for the same X-drive line, and one write Hi driver and one write Lo driver for the same Y-drive line.
-These drivers, along with diodes in the X- and Y-drive lines to the array (Figure 2-9), cause current to flow in the X- and Y-drive lines in one direction during read and the opposite direction during write.

-• Figure 2-7.
-X-Drive System
+Figure 2-7.
+Drive System